andrelohmann/silverstripe-apptemplate/README.md

 ## Overview
-The module provides a template to start from, when writing a new Silverstripe Application without using the regular Silverstripe Installer or the CMS Module.
+This module provides a template to start from, when writing a new Silverstripe Application without using the regular Silverstripe Installer or the CMS Module.

 It recommends to use composer to install all necessary Modules for special kinds of Applications.